 Her videos, video installations, and performances have been shown in galleries, festivals, and cinemas in many countries including the USA, Cuba, France, Turkey, Germany, Switzerland, Portugal, India, the UK, and during the 55th, 56th, 57th, 58th, and 59th Venice Biennales.
 She has undertaken artist residencies in Berlin and at KASK, University College Ghent.
 In the 2019 she was an artist in residence in Iceland and Ireland.
 In 2020/21 in Cyprus at the Cyprus Academy of Art concluded with a solo exhibition titled presencing at the Noise Gallery in Nicosia.

 An essay on Helen Kirwan by Dr. Jane Madsen

-Jane Madsen is an artist and writer working in moving image; her work includes experimental films, installation and documentary.
-She has an MA in Fine Art from Middlesex University and her current interdisciplinary research is a PhD in Architectural Design at the Bartlett School of Architecture with practice supervised by the Slade School of Fine Art.
+Dr. Jane Madsen 10.5.13 Jane Madsen is an artist and writer working in moving image; her work includes experimental films, installation and documentary.
+She has an MA in Fine Art from Middlesex University and she has recently gained a Ph.D. for her interdisciplinary research in Architectural Design at the Bartlett School of Architecture with practice supervised by the Slade School of Fine Art.
 She has taught at UAL in Fine Art, History and Theory.
 She has exhibited widely and written and published articles on film and art.
 Download the essay by Jane Madsen here.